CLASSIFICATION NO. 242

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Laws, rules and regulations applicable to the licensing of adult care home (ACH) facilities; certification requirements for adult care home e providers; methods and principles used to conduct licensing assessments and investigations; principles and techniques of interviewing and public speaking; office procedures, practices and equipment, including computer operation.
+Working knowledge of: Laws, rules and regulations applicable to the licensing of adult and child foster care homes and group homes; certification and endorsement requirements for providers; methods and principles used to conduct licensing assessments, needs assessments and abuse investigations; principles and techniques of interviewing and public speaking; office procedures, practices and equipment, including computer operation.

-Some knowledge of: Community resources for the elderly and disabled; basic principles and techniques of supervision.
+Some knowledge of: Community and state resources; basic principles and techniques of supervision.

-Skill to: Interview and investigate adult foster care providers to obtain information needed to assess licensing eligibility status; interpret policies, procedures and requirements applicable to the licensing of adult care home facilities and certification of adult care home providers; analyze data on alleged licensing violations and determine appropriate course of action; prepare and present written and oral presentations; enter and retrieve data on a computer; establish and maintain effective working relationships with providers, agencies and other social services professionals; communicate effectively, both orally and in writing; prepare and maintain accurate and legible records; plan, organize and lead the work of assigned staff.
+Skill to: Interview and investigate foster and agency providers to obtain information needed to assess licensing eligibility status and compliance; interpret policies, procedures and requirements applicable to the licensing of foster and group homes and certification of foster home providers; analyze data on alleged licensing violations and determine appropriate course of action; prepare and present written and oral presentations; enter and retrieve data on a computer; establish and maintain effective working relationships with providers, agencies and other social services professionals; communicate effectively, both orally and in writing; prepare and maintain accurate and legible records; plan, organize and lead the work of assigned staff.

 Some duties include exposure to environmental factors and unpleasant living conditions and behaviors.